arielrz02/AI_Final_project/README.md

 of the data according to the odor (the tags).
 Also, the findParams argument should only get "true" or "false", and the data argument should be either "whole" or "missing".<br><br>
-If you'd like to run some of the models and function with different parameters, you may run the other files directly with whatever parameters or whatever functions you'd like, as the code itself has a lot more option than can be accessed through the runfile alone.
+If you'd like to run part of the models and function with different parameters, you may run the other files directly with whatever parameters or whatever functions you'd like, as the code itself has a lot more option than can be accessed through the runfile alone.